whdinata/mestara-034cd/mentorship.md

     title: Want to participate?
     content: We ask for 450.000 IDR as commitment fee for each mentee.
 All proceeds of this program will go to [Mestara Berdaya](/mestara-berdaya) program.
     actions:
-      - label: Join as Mentor
+      - label: Join as Mentee
         url: /https://forms.gle/bi5YhTcHWZpoPdoS9
         style: primary
     actions_position: right